 Shoulder pads, shin guards, and elbow pads are designed to provide protection in areas of high impact while maintaining optimal mobility.
 When players are young, you may be able to get two seasons out of this equipment.
 Once they become preteens, the growth is more rapid.
-Keep in mind when buying these items to purchase with a reasonable amount of growing room.
+When buying these items, keep in mind that your child will grow fast, so purchase items with a reasonable amount of growing room.

 - Elbow Pads: Elbow pads provide necessary protection for the elbow and the rest of the lower arm.
 A player’s elbow pads should reach the top of the glove since that is an area likely to receive a slash.

 - Shin Guards: Shin guards protect the shins, knees, and sometimes the back of a player’s leg.
 NHL.com recommends wearing shin guards that provide coverage to the top of the skate.